dbca-wa/sdis/docs/source/quickstart.rst

 ==============
 On the `"Browse all Projects" page <https://sdis.dpaw.wa.gov.au/projects/project/>`_ you can filter and search for projects.
-On the start page, the big "Download all Projects (XLS)" button will download all projects as an Excel spreadsheet.
-Please note that this is a rapidly outdating snapshot. **Do not** update this spreadsheet - do update projects directly in SDIS instead.
+On the "Browse all projects" page, the big buttons "Projects", "Project Memberships" and "Users" will download all projects, memberships and users as an Excel spreadsheet.
+Please note that this is a rapidly outdating snapshot.
+**Do not** update this spreadsheet - do update projects directly in SDIS instead.

 Project Life Cycles
 ===================